Pramod04dev/Pramod---Public-Sapient/Public Sapient/Task3/Readme.md

 set the kubernetes cluster context using the commad below

-kubectl config use-context <cluster config name/ arn of the eks cluster>
+kubectl config use-context ${cluster config name/ arn of the eks cluster}

 deploy the hello world image into kubernetes cluster using command below